Rachel Swirsky: Awards and critical reception

 In addition to winning the Nebula, Swirsky's work has been nominated for awards and received other critical attention.
 Her novella "A Memory of Wind" was a finalist for the 2009 Nebula Awards ballot.
-Her novelette "Eros, Philia, Agape" was nominated for the Hugo, the Theodore Sturgeon Award, the Locus Award, the storySouth Million Writers Award, and the Tiptree Award.
+Her novelette "Eros, Philia, Agape" was nominated for the Hugo, the Theodore Sturgeon Award, the Locus Award, storySouth magazine's Million Writers Award, and the Tiptree Award.
 Her novelette "Portrait of Lisane da Patagnia" was a finalist for the 2012 Nebula Awards ballot.
 2012 Hugo Award for Best Novelette, and the 2011 Nebula Award for Best Novelette.
 Her story "Fields of Gold" was nominated for the 2012 Hugo Award for Best Novelette, and the 2011 Nebula Award for Best Novelette.
 "If You Were a Dinosaur, My Love" won the 2013 Nebula Award for Best Short Story, and was nominated for the 2014 Hugo Award for Best Short Story.

 Her poem "The Oracle on River Street" won third place for the Rhysling Award and was reprinted in the 2008 Rhysling anthology.
 Other work has also been long-listed for the storySouth Million Writers Award, the BSFA Award, and the Tiptree Award.

 Her work has been listed on the annual Locus Magazines Recommended Reading List.